JohnathanKhoa/NurtreeWeb/README.md

   > - Password: !spotify1234

 > [!NOTE]
-> This is a free, public shared spotify account for the sole purpose of featuring Nurtree to guests.
+> This is a free, public shared spotify account for the sole purpose of featuring Nurtree to guests until this application is approved.
 Be careful not to share any personal data

 ![image](https://github.com/user-attachments/assets/24a097af-402a-47c0-993b-1abd5a9c7a3a)